ECCC-MSC/open-data/docs/msc-data/obs_radar/readme_radarimage-datamart_en.md

 Images for regional composites (5 regions of Canada) and individual radar are available.
 Two intensities scale (8 and 14 colors) are also available for each image.

-Composites with 14 colors intensity scale :
+Composites with 14 colors intensity scale:

 * YYYMMDDHHmm_XXX_PRECIPET_RAIN_WT.gif
 * YYYMMDDHHmm_XXX_PRECIPET_SNOW_WT.gif

 ex: 201409201350_ATL_PRECIPET_RAIN_WT.gif

-Composites with 8 colors intensity scale :
+Composites with 8 colors intensity scale:

 * YYYMMDDHHmm_XXX_PRECIPET_RAIN_A11Y.gif
 * YYYMMDDHHmm_XXX_PRECIPET_SNOW_A11Y.gif

 ex: 201409201350_ATL_PRECIPET_RAIN_A11Y.gif

-Individual radar with 14 colors intensity scale :
+Individual radar with 14 colors intensity scale:

 * YYYMMDDHHmm_XXX_PRECIPET_RAIN.gif
 * YYYMMDDHHmm_XXX_PRECIPET_SNOW.gif (14 colors for Snow)

 ex: 201409201400_XFT_PRECIPET_RAIN.gif

-Individual radar with 8 colors intensity scale :
+Individual radar with 8 colors intensity scale:

 * YYYMMDDHHmm_XXX_PRECIPET_RAIN_A11Y.gif
 * YYYMMDDHHmm_XXX_PRECIPET_SNOW_A11Y.gif (14 colors for Snow)

 ex: 201409201400_XFT_PRECIPET_RAIN_A11Y.gif

 * __PRECIPET contingency products__

 When a Canadian radar site is down, an alternate PRECIPET product is made available for contingency purposes.
 It is a composite product generated from the available neighbouring radars, which in some cases may include US radars.
 It is also important to note that for some regions, neighbouring radars may not cover the entire domain of the radar out of service.
 To this end and to help the user identify these non-covered areas, red circles have been added to show the contributing radars in the composite.

-This product contains the string "COMP" in its file name, as :
+This product contains the string "COMP" in its file name, as:

 YYYMMDDHHmm_XXX_COMP_PRECIPET_RAIN.gif